VianTibay/WD-HANDS-2/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional
+- Animation/Hover

 ### Technology
 <!-- TODO: List of Technology Used -->